Aathi Parasakthi

 Aathi Parasakthi is a 1971 Indian Tamil-language Hindu mythological film written and directed by K. S. Gopalakrishnan.
 It stars S. Varalakshmi in the title role, Gemini Ganesan and Jayalalithaa.
-Sridevi acted as a child artist, while Padmini came in for a cameo.
+Sridevi acted as a child artist, while Padmini made a cameo appearance.
 The film was released on 17 October 1971.
 It was dubbed in Hindi as Jai Jagat Janani (1976).

 Plot

-The film tells the tales of the Primordial Goddess Adi Parashakti in anthological format.
+The film tells the tales of the Primordial Hinduism Goddess Adi Parashakti in anthological format.
 The tales include: